 the results that can be achieved by thoroughly understanding and

 Beyond Mike Epstein

 As I explain in greater detail in my discussion of

 the strengths and weaknesses of Mike Epstein's

-When my older son started to struggle,
+system, when my older son started to struggle with his hitting,

 and found them to be a significant advance over the

 However, while my older son's swing improved significantly, he continued to struggle with

 which Mike Epstein's materials didn't alert me to or help me with.